 How a DDoS Attack Works

-Every network resource such as a server, service, or website has a specific limit to the number of requests they can handle simultaneously.
-Also, the channel that connects the network resources in question to the internet will have a finite bandwidth of network requests it can handle simultaneously.
+Every network resource, such as a server, service, or website, has a specific limit to the number of requests it can handle simultaneously.
+Also, the channel that connects the network resources to the internet will have a finite bandwidth of network requests it can handle simultaneously.
 So, whenever the number of requests exceeds the finite capacity limits of any components of the infrastructure, the level of overall service delivered by the network will suffer in one of the following areas:

 – Time taken to respond to requests will be much longer than usual.

-– Some or all user’s requests will be completely ignored.
+– Some or all user requests will be completely ignored.

 Unlike most cyberattacks, DDoS attacks don’t attempt to breach your security perimeter.
-Instead, a DDoS attack’s ultimate aim is to make your website and servers inaccessible to legitimate users.
+Instead, a DDoS attack aims to make your website and servers inaccessible to legitimate users.

 Almost 3 million DDoS attacks happened in the first quarter of 2021 alone, a 31% increase over the same period in 2020.